Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 git push --force origin
 ```

-The pull-request will be updated.
+The pull request will be updated.

 ### Keep your fork up to date